- Food Security

 - National School Lunch Program: Trends and Factors Affecting Student Participation, 2015, Food Research and Action Center

-- The Food Stamp Program in California, 2014, Public Policy Institute of California, Danielson, C.
+- The CalFresh Food Assistance Program, 2016, Public Policy Institute of California, Danielson, C., & Bandy, M.

 - County/Regional Reports